 Investigates climate-tectonic interactions, including landscape evolution, drainage reorganization, and erosion by rivers, glaciers and wind.

-Integrates remote sensing and modeling to advance understanding of climate change effects on the water cycle behavior and interactions of atmospheric, terrestrial and hydrological processes.
+Integrates remote sensing and modelling to advance understanding of climate change effects on the water cycle behaviour and interactions of atmospheric, terrestrial and hydrological processes.